Java concurrency

 The Java programming language and the Java virtual machine (JVM) are designed to support concurrent programming.
 All execution takes place in the context of threads.
-Objects and resources can be accessed by many separate threads.
-Each thread has its own path of execution, but can potentially access any object in the program.
-The programmer must ensure read and write access to objects is properly coordinated (or "synchronized") between threads.
+Objects and resources can be accessed by many separate threads, with each thread with its own path of execution, but with access to any object in the program.
+Read and write access to objects must be properly coordinated (or "synchronized") between threads.
 Thread synchronization ensures that objects are modified by only one thread at a time and prevents threads from accessing partially updated objects during modification by another thread.
-The Java language has built-in constructs to support this coordination.

 Processes and threads

 Most implementations of the Java virtual machine run as a single process.
 In the Java programming language, concurrent programming is primarily concerned with threads (also called lightweight processes).
 Multiple processes can only be realized with multiple JVMs.

 Thread objects

 Threads share the process' resources, including memory and open files.
 This makes for efficient, but potentially problematic, communication.
 Every application has at least one thread called the main thread.
-The main thread has the ability to create additional threads as ' or ' objects.
-The Callable interface is similar to Runnable in that both are designed for classes whose instances are potentially executed by another thread.
-A Runnable, however, does not return a result and cannot throw a checked exception.
+The main thread has the ability to create additional threads as or objects.
+The java.lang.Callable interface is similar to java.lang.Runnable in that both are designed for classes whose instances are potentially executed by another thread.
+A java.lang.Runnable, however, does not return a result and cannot throw a checked exception.

 Each thread can be scheduled on a different CPU core or use time-slicing on a single hardware processor, or time-slicing on many hardware processors.
 There is no general solution to how Java threads are mapped to native OS threads.
 Every JVM implementation can do this differently.

-Each thread is associated with an instance of the class Thread.
-Threads can be managed either by directly using the Thread objects, or indirectly by using abstract mechanisms such as Executors or Tasks.
+Each thread is associated with an instance of the class java.lang.Thread.
+Threads can be managed either by directly using the java.lang.Thread objects, or indirectly by using abstract mechanisms such as java.util.concurrent.Executors or task classes.
+Java provides the following task classes: